Optional Practical Training (OPT)

 Until more information becomes available, we urge caution in choosing the online filing option for the OPT application.
 Students who choose to file online will be doing so at their own risk.
 Should any issues arise from online filing, the International Center may not be able to assist given the present limited knowledge about this filing option.
 As soon as we learn more, we will update this page with additional information and guidance.

 Effective March 16, 2020: The International Center requests that you upload a .pdf version of your application when you are in your window of time to apply.
 Please allow 3-5 extra business days for processing.
-You can upload your application items here and set up a eShipGlobal order number so your I-20 can be returned to you by mail.
 An advisor will contact you if changes are needed before you submit your entire application to USCIS.

 Step 1: Complete and Submit OPT I-20 Request Documents